Cigar cutter: Punch cut

 This cut is preferred by some, as it exposes less of the filler and binder and reduces the chance of tobacco ending up in the mouth.
 Critics of this cut maintain that the smaller hole does not allow as much smoke to come out and the hole is often clogged with a saliva and tobacco buildup.
 Some don't consider these to be cigar cutters at all, as they not cut (action) but rather core or punch.

 There are three basic types of cigar punches: a bullet punch, Havana punch, and multi-punch.

 The bullet punch is a bullet-shaped device that fits on a keychain.
 The punch can be twisted to expose a circular blade, used to cut a hole in the cigar cap.
 One problem associated with these otherwise handy, durable and inexpensive devices is that the unscrewable top is easy to lose, leaving the blade exposed in the user's pocket.

-"Havana punches" offer some of the same convenience as the buller punch, but with more safety.
+"Havana punches" offer some of the same convenience as the bullet punch, but with more safety.
 Rather than an easy-to-lose top, the blade is recessed and springs out at the push of a button.
 Multi-punches offer different-sized punch holes for different sizes of cigars.